GeoscienceAustralia/dea-ard-scene-select/README.rst

 .. csv-table:: Branches
    :header: "Branch name", "Use"

-   "master", "The latest reviewed code."
+   "master", "Stable code base"
-   "production", "The code version used in production.
+   "v10-prod", "The code version used in production.
 It is the .env files that are used in production."
    "develop", "The development branch."
+   "module-prod", "The branch used to produce a module."

 Currently `develop` code is pushed to `production`.
 When Ops has more developers push to `master` then `production`.

 Module creation
 ---------------
-Modules are built of the develop branch.
+Modules are currently built off the develop branch.
 Create an annotated tag to tag a module build. e.g.

     git tag -a "ard-scene-select-py3-dea/20201126" -m "my version 20201126"